Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-When we were invited to spend the start of half term at The Alverton Hotel in Truro I had no idea what to expect.
+We love exploring new parts of the country and staying at family friendly hotels so when we were invited to spend the start of half term at The Alverton Hotel in Truro I had no idea what to expect.
 As we live just outside London our Cornwall knowledge is limited to two holidays a few years ago but we were excited to go back – especially the children, who I had promised countryside, beaches and lovely sea air.
+Plus, from a quick Google search I found that The Alverton is one of the most well regarded Truro hotels and one of the most luxury hotels in Cornwall too.

 The journey to The Alverton took us over four hours and when we arrived I was blown away by how impressive the hotel looks.
-It’s not really visible from the road but has quite a steep driveway leading up to it’s position overlooking Truro.
+It’s not really visible from the road but has quite a steep driveway leading up to its position overlooking Truro and the Truro cathedral.

-As soon as I parked up and got out of the car I felt so at ease.
+As soon as I parked up and got out of the car I felt so at ease – and there was plenty of free parking.
 The grounds and hotel are so luxurious, beautiful and a place where you know you can completely relax.
 We went to the main reception and the staff were lovely – pointing us in the direction of our courtyard room back near the car park and helping with our luggage.

 Our room was perfect for the children and I. Perfect is actually an understatement – it was pretty idyllic.
 Set away from the main hotel it was lovely and quiet, self contained and had everything we could possible need for a couple of nights in Cornwall.